-For details about PolarFire PDC commands, refer to the PolarFire PDC Commands User Guide.
+For details about Libero SoC PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4). or the PDC Commands User Guide (PolarFire).

-Chip Planner and other tools have access to and write to the same PDC file(s).
+Chip Planner and I/O Editor have access to and write to the same PDC file(s).
 When more than one of these tools are opened, making and saving changes (from any one tool) is not allowed.
 This is to prevent the user from inadvertently overwriting the constraints in the PDC file(s).
 A message pops up to alert you to the modification conflict and tells you what tool or tools are open and need to be closed.